Arc8ne/My-First-Operating-System/notes.md

   - Might need to be evaluated at run-time as well though it is not needed now.
 - ES: 0
 - BX: 0x7E00

-### Formulas and workings for deriving the offset in the VGA text buffer to the next line
-Current VGA text buffer offset = 0
-Current row number = Current VGA text buffer offset % (Number of bytes per row - 1) = 0 % (160 -1) = 0 % 159 = 0
-Next row number = Current row number + 1 = 0 + 1 = 1
-Offset to start of next line in VGA text buffer = Next row number * Number of bytes per row = 1 * 160 = 160

-###
-To prevent weird behavior involving memory offsets/addresses being off by a couple of bytes causing other strange issues like global variables not being initialized to their specified values and C-style strings starting a few bytes after where they actually start from, ensure that the memory address at which the kernel is loaded at is divisible by 16 (i.e. aligned to 16 bytes).